cs205-group11/amazon-recommendation-system/index.md

 ## How to Use our Code

-To get started, follow [Guide: First Access to AWS](https://docs.google.com/document/d/1pbawfF3BNtT4iviQ5ZcMwNi9DNxjcZCqIQxcN1afV8I/edit) to create AWS account and key pairs for remote log in.
+To get started, follow [Guide: First Access to AWS](https://docs.google.com/document/d/1pbawfF3BNtT4iviQ5ZcMwNi9DNxjcZCqIQxcN1afV8I/edit) to create an AWS account and key pairs for remote log in.

 1. Log in AWS Management Console.

 2. Follow [Guide: Spark Cluster on AWS](https://docs.google.com/document/d/1mBQAHfqlpu2WGeu48MGmNjo-m4r3IZha1HqFGXqcw_k/edit#) to create an EMR cluster.
 When asked to choose instance type, select c5.9xlarge with 9 nodes (1 master node + 8 worker nodes)
   * Note: It is possible that your limit for creating this type of instances is too low (e.g. 0).
-If this is the case, you need to contact the customer support and create a request to increase this limit.
+If this is the case, you need to contact the technical support and create a request to increase this limit.

 3. `ssh` into the all nodes (including master and all worker nodes).
 Follow [this instruction](https://software.intel.com/en-us/distribution-for-python/choose-download/linux) to download and install Intel Distribution for Python for all nodes.
 This version of Python outperforms the original version of Python in numerical calculations, since they are optimized on Intel processors.